 Upon reopening, the number of students in each classroom will be reduced to adhere to CDC guidance regarding proper social distancing.
-Classes will be in a cohort model and their size will reflect the need to ensure that students' desks/seats are positioned no less than three feet apart (Updated 4/23/21).
+Classes will be in a cohort model and their size will reflect the need to ensure that students' desks/seats are positioned no less than three feet apart (Updated 4/23/21) Student workstations will be three feet apart in all cases that it does not affect the ability for the district to return at full capacity (Updated 9/1/21).